Timeline of the 2019–2020 Hong Kong protests (June 2020): Other developments

 Within hours of the national security law passage in Beijing, Demosisto founders Joshua Wong, Nathan Law, Agnes Chow, and standing committee member Jeffrey Ngo withdrew from the organization.
 In a Twitter post, Wong cited concerns about the possibility of long imprisonment as one reason for his resignation, and vowed to continue the fight for pro-democracy ideals.
 In a Facebook post soon after, Demosisto declared that it had disbanded, advising its members to "use more flexible means to join in protests".

-Another pro-democracy organization that is being disbanded in Hong Kong within hours of the law passage is Hong Kong National Front.
+Another pro-democracy organization that is being disbanded in Hong Kong within hours of the law passage is the Hong Kong National Front.
 Their pro-Hong Kong independence fight against China will continue from their Taipei and England branch, according to the group's Facebook page.
 The Hong Kong Higher Institutes International Affairs Delegation (HKHIIAD) vice president Joey Siu announced her withdrawal from the organization and with continue "the journey of fighting for Hong Kong in personal capacity".

 Throughout the day various grassroots pro-freedom/pro-democracy events continue to take place all over Hong Kong: countless citizens lay flowers at MTR's Prince Edward Station for the 10-month memorial of the Prince Edward Station Attack Incident on August 31, 2019, a one minute of silence observed at 20:31 at all MTR stations, a "one year memorial" of Lo Hiu-Yan and Zhita Wu at Central's IFC, where Wu committed suicide, a "Lunch With You" in Central Landmark, a "Sing With You" took place in Kwun Tong APM mall.